• cs702 a year ago

 Which is a fair question -- but it doesn't have anything to do with whether Loma Linda is an area with greater longevity.

-• vitorfblima 2 hours ago
+• vitorfblima a year ago

 From the paper: For example, the Centres for Disease Control generated an independent estimate of average longevity across the USA: they found that Loma Linda, a Blue Zone supposedly characterised by a ‘remarkable’ average lifespan 10 years above the national average, instead has an unremarkable average lifespan29 (27th-75th percentile; Fig S6).

-• brushfoot an hour ago
+• brushfoot a year ago

 This misses the forest for the trees.